21 Things to Know Before Moving to Atlanta, GA [2024]

 What to do in Atlanta?

-The "City of Trees" lives up to its name with leafy streets and unique gardens.
+The "City in the Forest" lives up to its name with leafy streets and unique gardens.
 On hot summer days, locals head north to "Shoot the 'Hooch'" or rent rafts and kayaks to glide down the Chattahoochee River.
 Drive east to reach Stone Mountain.
 You’ll find historical sites, museums, and an ambitious walk up the world's large piece of exposed granite there.

 What county is Atlanta in?